hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

 ## Adding files to a repository online

 We can also **add files and folders to the repository via the web interface**.
-There are two ways to do this, by uploading existing files or create new files directly in the interface.
+There are two ways to do this, by uploading existing files or by creating new files directly in the interface.

 ### Uploading files